Alexander McClay Williams: Killing of Vida Robare

 Vida Robare worked at the Glen Mills Schools alongside Fred Robare, an agriculture instructor who, according to contemporaneous news reports, was her husband; later research by the grandson of Williams's attorney revealed that the Robares were actually divorced before the killing on the grounds of Fred Robare's "extreme cruelty" and domestic abuse towards Vida.

 Early reports of Robare's killing claimed that Fred, misidentified as her husband, returned home from work on October 3, 1930, and stumbled across the crime scene.
-He alerted police afterwards, who arrived to find Robare lying in her bed, partially clothed, with over 35 stab wounds in her chest, a fractured skull, and a broken rib.
-There was a bloody hand print on a nearby wall, ostensibly belonging to the killer.
+He alerted police afterwards, who arrived to find Robare lying in her bed, partially clothed, with over 35 stab wounds in her chest, a fractured skull, and two broken ribs.
+There was a man's bloody hand print on a nearby wall, ostensibly belonging to the killer.
+The handprint was photographed by the Pennsylvania State Police and examined by two local fingerprint experts, but it was never mentioned again, either at trial or in contemporary newspaper accounts.

 Investigation and confessions

 Early in the investigation, police posited that the murderer found Robare in bed reading a novel when he attempted to rape her and, upon failing, stabbed her with an ice pick and beat her with an unknown blunt instrument, therefore causing the skull and rib fractures.
 Delaware County authorities first questioned inmates at the reform institution where Robare and her husband worked.

 Three days after the murder, authorities claimed that they had evidence linking Alexander Williams to Robare's murder.
 They then announced that Williams had confessed to Robare's murder.
 Authorities alleged that Williams confessed to fatally stabbing Robare with an ice pick in spite of Robare futilely offering him money to stop stabbing her.
 Initially, authorities claimed that Williams' motive was revenge against Fred Robare for an unknown reason; authorities also posited that Williams murdered Vida Robare because she caught him in the act of stealing a box of shoe polish from her house.
 However, days later, the confession was amended to reflect that Williams allegedly murdered Robare because she fought against a rape attempt.
 Overall, Williams was interrogated five times, all without a parent or attorney present, and signed three confessions.
 No eyewitness or direct evidence connected Williams to the crime.

 Williams was moved to a secure, private location to discourage mob violence following his confession.
 Soon after Williams' confession changed, District Attorney William McCarter announced his intentions to charge Williams with first degree murder.